 For some reason I had given up.
 I felt like I had the "Free Sex" story nailed in my right hand, the Patriot of the Year story lashed in my left hand...
 And the WSND editorial impaling my feet.
-I was prepared, I thought to let the Student Senate run the sword through my side and let the blood of The Observer drip over the whole bunch of them.... 'cause they didn't understand and they weren't even trying to understand.
+I was prepared.
+I thought to let the Student Senate run the sword through prepared, I thought to let the Student Senate run the sword through my side and let the blood of The Observer drip over the whole bunch of them... 'cause they didn't understand and they weren't even trying to understand.

 The words flowed easily from my lips... just like the words of Robert E. Lee, at Appomatax.
 The fight was over.
 Give us the board and get us out of the cabinet, was the cry.
 But the cry dwindled to a soft request.
 "We on the Observer, we want the Board," said I, "We want the board because we want to come out and we can have a good board.
 It's going to be a good board and it's going to be a good newspaper."
 The words sounded strange.
 That's a board of censorship you're talking about, I told myself, there's no such thing as a good board of censorhip.
-But we wanted the paper out of Student Government and we wanted the paper out for the elections... and we wanted the board - a good board.
+But we wanted the paper out of Student Government and we wanted the paper out for the elections... and we wanted the board of good board. wanted the board - a good board.